 \beq p=a^2\rho \eq

 where $a$ is the constant speed of sound.
 For hot stars, isothermality is sustained by a strong radiation field.
-On the other hand the high electron thermal conductivity tends to validate this approximation for a cooler solar-type corona, the cooling down of the solar wind while expanding through the interplanetary space notwithstanding.
-Indeed, spacecraft measurements have revealed (Hundhausen \cite{Hun}) that the plasma temperature drops only by a factor of 10 from the inner corona to the orbit of the earth\footnote{Parker \cite{Park2} showed that the isothermality assumption however turns out to be not very critical.
+On the other hand, coronal heating (Gombosi et al. \cite{gom} and the high electron thermal conductivity tends to validate this approximation for a cooler solar-type corona, the cooling down of the solar wind while expanding through the interplanetary space notwithstanding.
+Indeed, SOHO observations (Cho et al. \cite{cho}) confirmed that the solar wind expands isothermally to considerable distances while spacecraft measurements have revealed (Hundhausen \cite{Hun}) that the plasma temperature drops only by a factor of 10 from the inner corona to the orbit of the earth\footnote{Parker \cite{Park3} showed that the isothermality assumption however turns out to be not very critical.
 (Parker \cite{Par2}) showed, in particular, that any temperature profile falling off more slowly than $1/r$ was shown to be compatible.
 Further, the temperature distribution only in the subcritical region ($r<r_\ast$, see below) was shown to be of relevance to the existence of a supersonic stellar wind.
 On the other hand, this implies that some energy input is crucial for sustaining the acceleration of the stellar wind (Lamers and Cassinelli \cite{Laca}).
 A more sound but less well-defined approach is to use the total energy balance equation that incorporates a reasonable set of physical assumptions about the mechanisms transporting energy in the corona and the stellar wind, and in particular, includes a source term in it which accounts for all the heating due to plasma waves, turbulence and thermal conductivity.}.